JScott/three.rb/README.md

 ## Usage

 As of the moment, you'll have to compile the gem manually.
-The file structure is still a bit messy as well.

 ```
 git clone git@github.com:JScott/three.rb.git
-cd three/gem
 gem build three.rb.gemspec
 gem install three-0.0.1.gem
 ```

-See main.rb for how I'm currently using it.
+See examples/main.rb for how I'm currently using it.
 It's updating too quickly for me to care to paste it here right now.

 ## What's next?